mohimenulislam/Linux-Command-Line/Hard links and soft links in Linux/Hard links and soft links in Linux.md

 ```bash
 ln /tmp/data/serverinfo.txt /root/Desktop/
 ```
-Both inode number will be same
+Both inode number will be same.
+There is no path like soft link.